hardisgroupcom/sfdx-hardis/README.md

 - Fork this repo and clone it
 - Run `yarn` to install dependencies
-- Run `sfdx plugins:link` to link the local sfds-hardis to SFDX
+- Run `sfdx plugins:link` to link the local sfdx-hardis to SFDX CLI
 - Run `tsc --watch`to transpile typescript
 - Debug commands using `NODE_OPTIONS=--inspect-brk sfdx hardis:somecommand -someparameter somevalue`